 No matter how skilled we become, no one can change the world alone.
 John Lennon said, "There's nothing you can do that can't be done... nothing you can sing that can't be sung."
 Working with others is how we'll always keep growing, how we'll turn weaknesses into strengths, and how we will change the world, one song at a time.

-Hello, my name is Michael Zeta.
-I'm a natural problem solver and someone who takes great pride in being the kind of person who motivates and inspires others.
+Hey, I'm Michael Zeta, a natural problem solver and someone who takes great pride in being the kind of person who motivates and inspires others.

-I grew up inspired by great artists from the 90’s and early aughts, such as The Foo Fighters, Paramore, All Time Low, and Blink-182, to name a few.
-I consider myself a master of many instruments and subjects, but songwriting will always be my first love, and my bread-and-butter.
-I studied audio engineering & acoustics at MiraCosta in Oceanside, and now I make steady living teaching music, songwriting, and audio production to students of all ages at California's leading music academy, Rockstars Of Tomorrow where I act as top-dude in charge of running the recording studio as well as administrator for the company's website.
+I grew up inspired by great artists from the '90s and early aughts, such as The Foo Fighters, Paramore, All Time Low, and Blink-182, to name a few.
+I consider myself a master of many instruments and subjects, but songwriting will always be my first love and my bread-and-butter.
+I studied audio engineering & acoustics at MiraCosta in Oceanside, and now I make steady living teaching music, songwriting, and audio production to students of all ages at California's leading music academy, Rockstars Of Tomorrow, where I act as top-dude in charge of running the recording studio as well as the administrator for the company's website.

 ReviewsEndorse Michael Zeta